 Fundamentals of Truss Design

-When we discuss truss design for roofs, we consider the essential elements of mechanical stability and material selection.
+When discussing truss design for roofs, we must consider the essential elements of mechanical stability and material selection.
 We aim for a structure that can withstand both static and dynamic loads, all while using materials that ensure durability and economic efficiency.

 Mechanical Principles